source-academy/general/README.md

 - describe a small range of deployment options
 - be more structured and versioned than the old single Google Doc

-We assume a reasonable level of familiarity with modern web infrastructure.
+We assume a reasonable level of familiarity with modern web infrastructure as well as Linux system administration.

 ## Quick start